django/channels/docs/introduction.rst

 Routing and Multiple Protocols
 ------------------------------

-You can combine multiple Consumers (which are, remember, their own ASGI apps) into one bigger app that represents your project using routing:
+You can combine multiple consumers (which are, remember, their own ASGI apps) into one bigger app that represents your project using routing:

 .. code-block:: python